kapteyn-astro/kapteyn/SPHINX/celestialbackground.rst

 :math:`(\Delta \alpha \cos(\delta), \Delta \delta) = (20\ mas, 7\ mas)`

 It is not straightforward to draw conclusions from these comparisons because the formal transformation is not described in detail.
-The results of "mod:`celestial` are close to Aoki's so if Hering's method is based on Aoki's, we expect comparable differences, which is, for unknown reasons, not the case.
+The results of :mod:`celestial` are close to Aoki's so if Hering's method is based on Aoki's, we expect comparable differences, which is, for unknown reasons, not the case.